 My first book, Agrarian Crossings: Reformers and the Remaking of the US and Mexican Countryside (Princeton University Press, 2017), seeks to dismantle the artificial boundaries that can divide American and Latin American history.
 It examines the 1930s and 1940s, when rural reformers in the United States and Mexico waged unprecedented campaigns to remake their countrysides in the name of agrarian justice and agricultural productivity.
 The book tells the story of how these campaigns were conducted in dialogue with one another as reformers in each nation came to swap models, plans, and strategies with their equivalents across the border.
 In particular, I explore three avenues of exchange: how Franklin Roosevelt’s New Deal drew on Mexican revolutionary agrarianism to shape its program for the rural US South; how the South served as the domestic laboratory for the Rockefeller Foundation’s “green revolution” in Mexico; and how the Mexican government attempted to replicate the hydraulic development of the Tennessee Valley Authority after World War II.
 Rather than a comparative history, Agrarian Crossings is a history of comparisons and the ways that they affected policy, moved people, and reshaped the landscape.

-I am currently working on a second book titled Nashville and the World: Country Music in the American Century.
+I am currently working on a second book titled Heidelberg Hillbillies and Cape Town Cowboys: Country Music's Unlikely Travels in the Twentieth Century.
 It will examine two converging trends after 1945: the dramatic expansion of the United States’ presence and power across our planet, and the explosive rise in popularity of a musical form idealizing rural life, agriculture, and yeoman independence.
 The book will investigate how US diplomats, corporations, and non-governmental organizations abroad relied upon country music and its performers to promote a particular definition of the United States as a nation rooted in rural values, even at a moment when the American countryside was hemorrhaging farmers at an unprecedented rate.
 It will likewise ponder the surprising popularity of US country music across various continents, highlighting the universal appeal of nostalgic paeans for country life at a moment when rapid urbanization defined much of the global human experience.